 - Molecular sieves preserve film stock by absorbing acid and moisture in cannisters of film stock that is made from cellulose acetate.
 This seems the most promising.

 - Microchamber paper is used to conserve paper based items, including collectibles like comic books and historical documents.
 Microchamber paper absorbs odors, pollutants and moisture that can damage the paper.
 I felt this was worth investigating as well.

-A-D strips are little blue strips of paper that change color when exposed to vinegar syndrome.
-They come with a pencil with colored bands.
-The color of each band indicates the severity of vinegar syndrome when an A-D strip is exposed to the (cellulose acetate) film for at least 24 hours at room temperature.
+A-D strips come with a pencil with colored bands.
+The color of each band indicates the severity of vinegar syndrome after an A-D strip is exposed to the (cellulose acetate) film for at least 24 hours at room temperature.

 Testing Cels for Vinegar Syndrome

 To test some cels, I inserted a single A-D strip into separate poly bags with a cel.
 I also did the same for one poly bag without a cel to act as my control.

 - The cel in the first bag had the strongest vinegar odor.